Fitbit Charge 5 review: A significant upgrade from the previous model in design and function

 Who does the Fitbit Charge 5 suit?

 The Fitbit Charge 5 is also ideal for anyone who's interested in stepping up their training intensity, whether that's running, strength training, or another type of exercise for several days a week.
 Alongside standard features like distance tracking, heart rate, calories burned, and steps, this model has in-built GPS so you can move without having to take your phone with you and 20 exercise modes to choose from, including a specialized spinning option.
+It comes pretty close to the newest Fitbit, the Fitbit Sense 2, in terms of most features.

 Unlike previous models of the Charge, the Charge 5 has a Daily Readiness Score, which works simply to tell you if you're ready to work out or not based on how tired you are.
 A low readiness reading would be under 30 and suggest that you need to rest up, while a high readiness score is about 70 and suggests that you're good to go for a heavy workout session.